 Depending on how much control your employer had over the circumstances of your harassment and how they responded (or didn’t respond), they could owe you money damages, workplace changes, or both.
 The best way to know what you’re owed is to speak to an experienced Winston-Salem sexual harassment lawyer about your situation.

 If you’re the victim of workplace discrimination, you can file a federal complaint (or “charge”) against your employer with the Equal Employment Opportunity Commission.
 Whether you plan to file a federal or state complaint or lawsuit, your employer must have at least 15 employees to be liable under the law.
 And you generally have only 180 days to file a complaint.
 It’s best to speak to a discrimination or sexual harassment attorney in Winston-Salem immediately to help ensure you meet critical deadlines.

 You can also sue your employer in civil court for discrimination.
 Depending on the circumstances, you might have to wait on certain determinations from your government complaint before you can sue in court.

-We Have the Skill, Experience, and Determination to Protect You
+We Have the Skill, Experience, and Determination to Protect Your Rights

 When you give your time and hard work to an employer, you should expect to be protected.
 Unfortunately, many employers fail to protect their employees.
 That’s where we step in.

 At EMP Law, we are well-known for our exceptional employment law team.
 We are highly experienced, and we have delivered significant compensation for harmed employees.
-Talk to us if you need a skilled employment discrimination or workplace sexual harassment lawyer in Winston-Salem.
-You can call us at (336) 724-2828 or reach us online.
+Reach out to our law firm today if you need a skilled Winston-Salem, North Carolina employment discrimination lawyer.

 We Can Help You.